An official website of the State of Oregon

 Victim’s Advocate in the District Attorney’s Office to obtain a Restraining Order or Family Abuse Prevention Act (FAPA) packet.
 There is no charge to obtain or file this packet.
 You may also utilize

 OJD iForms which is an online application that generates forms based on your responses to a set of questions.
 You will need to print your completed documents.
 Once completed, your petition for the Restraining Order will be filed with the court and you will be given a court date to appear before a judge.

 To file an eviction (FED) with the court you will need both a Complaint form and a Summons form, along with the notice of eviction that was given/served to your tenant(s).
 These forms and Instructions are available at the courthouse and on our website.
 Please review our fee schedule for the required filing fee.

 You can file for a name change at the courthouse.
 Name change forms can be found on the court website or purchased at a stationery store that carries legal forms.
 An attorney can also file a name change for you.
 Forms for a name change of a minor/child are different than for an adult so be sure to select the correct forms.
 Please review the fee schedule for the name change filing fee.

 You can file on-line using interactive online forms or you can find more information at on our Family Law page.

-We hold workshops twice a month and have a clerk available to assist you with the paperwork.
-You must fill out as much as possible prior to attending the workshop.
+A clerk is available at the court or via telephone to assist you with the paperwork.
+Please fill out as much as possible prior to speaking to the clerk.
 The clerk cannot give you legal advice.